 Negative Temperature Coefficient Sensors

 The PCM uses this signal to operate actuators like the engine cooling fan based on engine temperature.
-If the engine is too hot, the PCM will disengage the air conditioner's compressor.
+The PCM will disengage the air conditioner's compressor if the engine is too hot.

 Automotive air conditioning systems also use NTC sensors to monitor in-car air temperature.
 The (ICTS) In Car Temperature sensor is an NTC that monitors the air temperature of the passenger compartment.
 The (ATC) ambient temperature sensor monitors the air temperature outside the vehicle.
 The EATC compares these values and makes output decisions based on the difference.